Essy-dan/Capstone_LITA_SALESPROJECT/README.md

 2. Breakdown:

-SUM(TotalSales): Calculates the total sales for each category by summing up sales values in the TotalSales column.
+SUM(Quantity*Unitprice): Calculates the total sales for each category by summing up sales values in the TotalSales column.

 GROUP BY ProductCategory: Groups the sales data by each unique product category, so that total sales are calculated per category.